PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.InMemory.md

 ## Unsubscribing from events

-Unsubscribing from a event type is done by invoking the `Unsubscribe` or `UnsubscribeAsync` method of an `InMemoryEventBus` with the with the subscription source path and respective `T` type.
+Unsubscribing from a event type is done by invoking the `Unsubscribe` or `UnsubscribeAsync` method of an `InMemoryEventBusService` with the subscription source path and respective `T` type.

 A collection of subscription filters defined by `IEventBusEventFilters` can also be provided.